 STUDY OBJECTIVES

-The primary object of this project is to develop a regression model relating the set of predictors; age, sex, disease group, number of comorbidities, support comma score, race, mean arterial blood pressure on day 3, heart rate on day 3, temperature, PaO2 ratio, and serum albumin to an outcome being total cost for the support study data (Appendix: Table A1 Study variables).
-The model should be one that maximizes the R-square, reduces the residuals, and accounts for splines or needed transformations of the independent and dependent variable.
+The primary object of this project is to develop a regression model relating the set of predictors; age, sex, disease group, number of comorbidities, support comma score, race, mean arterial blood pressure on day 3, heart rate on day 3, temperature, PaO2 ratio, and serum albumin to the outcome of total cost for the SUPPORT study data (Appendix: Table A1 study variables).
+The model should be one that maximizes the R-square, reduces the residuals, and uses splines or other necessary transformations of the independent and dependent variable.

 STATISTICAL METHODS